ames-market/AMES-V5.0/INSTALLATION.rst

 	To install modules, use 'pip install ModuleName' or 'conda install ModuleName'.

-	For uninstalling - use 'pip uninstall ModuleName' or 'conda uninstall ModuleName'.
+	To uninstall modules, use 'pip uninstall ModuleName' or 'conda uninstall ModuleName'.

 5. Install psst:

     	After Python has been locally installed, PSST must be locally installed.
-PSST is uploaded as part of AMES V5.0, therefore it will be downloaded along with other components of AMES V5.0 while attempting to download the AMES V5.0 code.
+PSST has been uploaded as part of AMES V5.0.
+Therefore, PSST will automatically download as part of the AMES V5.0 download.

     	After PSST has been downloaded to a local folder, it can be installed from the command line for this local folder in two steps, as follows: